 The Agora of Ancient Sparta

 The monument known as the “Agora” was excavated during the 1960s by the Greek archaeologist Chrysanthos Christou.
 He revealed the southwest inner corner of a large stoa.
 The walls were constructed from large porous stone blocks in the polygonal style.
 The upper part of the walls as well as the inner walls forming small rooms within the portico.
-Which differ as they are made of limestone in the pseudo-isodomic way.
+Which differ as they are made of limestone in a pseudo-isodomic way.

 The stoa is located to the north of the “Round Building” in the Agora area.
 Due to the adjacent west hill’s slope, it probably had two floors on the southeast side and a single floor at the northwest.
 The building also served as a retaining wall.

 There were foundations of houses and construction from the Byzantine period to the east and north of the building.
 During this time, additional construction and repairs were conducted at the stoa.

 According to Christou, the stoa was built in the 4th or 3rd century BC and underwent alterations in the 2nd century BC.
 There is evidence confirming the operation and use of the building up to the 3rd century AD.
 Inside the building, a large bronze statue of Julia Aquilia Severn (3rd century AD) was found.